What Is a Short Throw Shifter?Last Updated December 4, 2023 | Meghan Drummond

 A short throw shifter creates tighter, shorter gear shifts, and gives you all of the associated benefits that come from purchasing any aftermarket shifter, like having a better choice of materials that can create a more sturdy feel.

-One of the things that manual drivers love the most about “driving stick” is that they feel really connected to the process of changing the car’s gears.
+One of the things manual drivers love most about “driving stick” is that they feel connected and in control of the process of changing the car’s gears.
 Common complaints about stock shifters are that they feel mushy, and the throws are so long that it feels more like rowing a boat than driving a sporty car.
 That sloppiness is fixed when you shorten the space you're changing gears in.
 A short throw shifter accomplishes this and allows you to feel the rigidity of a more responsive shifter.

-How Short Throw Shifters Work
+How Does a Short Throw Shifter Work?

 The actual difference between a short shifter, a long shifter, and a stock shifter resides in the shaft.
 The shaft is the part of the shifter that travels between gears.
 A short shifter reduces the angle of that shaft, changing the pivot point.
 The result is that the bottom side of the shifter that you can’t see travels the same distance despite the shorter throw.
 The shaft of a short throw shifter is also usually shorter than stock, but that’s to reduce linear throw length in addition to angular length.

-To see this in effect, while sitting grab a pen at its midpoint in one hand and hold it parallel to your leg so that the point is an inch away from your thigh.
+To see this in effect, while sitting, grab a pen at its midpoint and hold it parallel to your leg so that the point is an inch away from your thigh.
 With your other hand, pull the pen back until the tip touches your leg, having traveled the full inch.
 Now, move the hand that’s holding the pen towards the end of the pen, so that more of the pen is below your hand than above it.

 Benefits of Short Shifters

 Shorter throws improve both performance and safety.
 Quicker shifts mean being able to accelerate and decelerate quickly.
 This translates to speed when you want it, but it also means less effort and stress in intense braking situations and that you can have your hands on the steering wheel more often (a must for autosports like drifting).

 Other benefits of shorter throws include not accidentally elbowing your passenger or knocking over a coffee cup.
 Being able to use the full space of your cabin allows for a lot of freedom.